pelias/documentation/getting-started/002-search.md

 ## Filter your search

-Mapzen search offers two types of options for selecting the dataset you want to search:
+Mapzen Search brings together data from multiple open sources and combines a variety of place types into a single database, allowing you options for selecting the dataset you want to search.

+With Mapzen Search, you can filter by:
-* `sources` : the originating source of the data
+* `sources`: the originating source of the data
-* `layers` : the kind of place you're looking to find
+* `layers`: the kind of place you want to find

-### ...by Data Source
+### Filter by data source
-Mapzen Search brings together data from various open sources.
-All the search examples we've seen so far, return a mix of results from all the different sources.
-Here's a list of what we import at this time:
+The search examples so far have returned a mix of results from all the data sources available to Mapzen Search.
+Here are the sources currently being searched:

 | source | name | short name |
 |---|---|---|